-My introduction to the Ski Train came in 1993.
-I'd been aware of its existence for much longer, of course-- since 1982, to be exact (see here for examples).
-When speaking of the "modern" version, however, my first real exposure was on March 14, 1993.
-Not living locally, we scheduled a trip to Denver to ride the train.
-It was everything I'd hoped for, and turned us into regular customers.
+My introduction to the Ansco Ski Train came in 1993.
+I’d been aware of the train for much longer, of course– since 1982, to be exact (see here for examples).
+But I had been unaware of the re-equipping of it until about 1990.
+My first real exposure was on March 14, 1993; we scheduled a trip from New Mexico to Denver to ride the train.
+It was everything I’d hoped for, and turned us into regular customers.

-Precisely because we don't live very close to Denver, I have made surprisingly few outings just to photograph the train.
+Precisely because we don’t live very close to Denver, I made surprisingly few outings just to photograph the train.
 Few, but not none!
-I am sharing the results of those trips on this page, and it's high time.
-These vignettes all date from the 1990's, and things have changed a bit since then.
-Accordingly, they give us snapshots of the history of the train through time.
+Here are some of the results of those trips, all of which date from the 1990’s.

 First, though, the introductory trip.
 Although it’s hard to consider riding a train to be chasing the same train, these photos are from the ground (i.e. outside), so they qualify on a technicality…